Skoda Octavia hatchback - Interior & comfort

 Skoda Octavia dashboard

 Thanks to a digital revolution at the Volkswagen Group, the Octavia's dashboard has undergone a transformation.
-A Virtual Cockpit instrument display is now available, while a large 10-inch infotainment screen is standard, and now appears to hover in front of the fascia.
+A Virtual Cockpit instrument display is now available, while a large 13-inch infotainment screen is standard, appearing to hover in front of the fascia.

 A sweeping metallic band spans from the front doors across the dash, giving it a strong look.
 It's also somewhat functional, providing a place to anchor your hand while using the touchscreen and a structure for the single row of buttons and middle air vents.
 An electric handbrake and small gear selector (in automatics) provides more central storage space for your smartphone and drinks.